 When a complaint is received by the HCSO and the OIG, it will be formally compiled within a file.
 This file will contain the sworn statement of the complainant and any supporting documents relating to the complaint (incident reports, supplement reports, supporting statements, photographs, etc.).

 A copy of the original file will be forwarded to the assigned IAD investigator to conduct the investigation, or the OIG commander may refer an investigation to the bureau level.
 [CALEA Standards 26.2.1, 26.3.1, 26.3.1 a]

-When the OIG receives a formal complaint against an employee, the IAD investigator receiving the case file shall conduct a review of the employee’s PEWS and IAD history to determine if a PEWS alert notification should be initiated in accordance with HCSO department policy.
-After the review is complete, the investigator shall complete an OIG / IAD PEWS notification form for inclusion in the case file along with all available supporting documentation.
+1. When the OIG receives a formal complaint against an employee, the IAD investigator receiving the case file will conduct a review of the employee’s PEWS and IAD history to determine if a PEWS alert notification should be initiated in accordance with HCSO department policy.
+After the review is complete, the investigator will complete an OIG / IAD PEWS notification form for inclusion in the case file along with all available supporting documentation.

-If a criterion for a mandatory PEWS notification is present, the investigator shall e-mail the completed OIG / IAD PEWS notification form (delivery and read receipts requested) to the subject employee’s bureau commander.
-A copy of this e-mail message shall be secured in the IAD case file.
-If no criterion requiring a PEWS alert is present, the OIG / IAD PEWS notification form shall be completed by the investigator by indicating there were “no criteria” present.
-This completed form shall be secured in the original case file.
+2. If a criterion for a mandatory PEWS notification is present, the investigator will e-mail the completed OIG / IAD PEWS notification form (delivery and read receipts requested) to the subject employee’s bureau commander.
+A copy of this e-mail message will be secured in the IAD case file.
+If no criterion requiring a PEWS alert is present, the OIG / IAD PEWS notification form will be completed by the investigator by indicating there were “no criteria” present.
+This completed form will be secured in the original case file.

-The IAD shall conduct investigations or review of investigations relating to issues involving:
+The IAD will conduct investigations or review of investigations relating to issues involving: